future-widget-lab/logger/README.md

 # @future-widget-lab/logger

 An opinionated but minimal logger built on top of `loglevel`.
-It allows you to define custom log levels, emojis for different log types, and control debug level logs based on URL search parameters.
+It allows you to define custom log levels, emojis for different log types, and control debug level logs based on command-line arguments.

 ## Features

 - Custom log levels and message formatting.
-- Debug logging controlled by URL search parameters.
+- Debug logging controlled by command-line arguments.
 - Fine-grained control over debug visibility using tags.
 - Emoji support for different log types.
 - Optional side effects after a message is printed.